DavisJP/OpenWeatherMapApp/README.md

 ### Configuration ###

-- This project was build with Android Studio Narwhal (2025.1.1)
+- This project was build with Android Studio Panda
-- It targets SDK 35 and minimum API 21 (Lollipop)
+- It targets SDK 36 and minimum API 23 (Marshmallow)

 ### What could be done with more time ###